haodong191/Tableau-Homework/README.md

 * How many trips have been recorded total during the chosen period?
 The total recorded trips is 348,426.

 * By what percentage has total ridership grown?
-It is down 38.28%.
+Subcribed riders is down 38.28%.

 * How has the proportion of short-term customers and annual subscribers changed?
+For the given 2 months, annual subcribers has dropped in proportion significantly.

 * What are the peak hours in which bikes are used during summer months?
 The peak hours for the summer months are 5PM through 7PM.
 These times are very consistant through the summer.